PercussiveRepair/nyum/_recipes/enchiladas.md

 >
 > Add peppers, onion and garlic and fry for 5 mins
 >
-> Mix passata and spices and add 1/3 to chicken
+> Mix passata and spices and add⅓ to chicken
 >
 > Heat oven to 180°C gas six
 >